HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-6-ng-click-directive.md

 **If you want to see the app for yourself,** [check it out here]({{site.baseurl}}/turtlefacts){: target="_blank"}<!--_-->

 The git repo [can be found here](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->.

-### Video Or Text Tutorial?

-Take your pick.
-You can watch the video below or you can read through this article to get the same information.

-{% include video-embed.html videoID="ZKbPtYYbSOg" %}

 [The next part can be found here]({{site.baseurl}}/projects/7-angular-services/)